-Members: The Chairman, Managing Director and Chief Executive Officer (or in his absence the Director Finance and Chief Financial Officer), and at least one other Non-Executive Director.
+Members: The Chairman, Managing Director and Chief Executive Officer (or in his absence the Finance Director and Chief Financial Officer), and one other Non-Executive Director.

-Function: To facilitate Board processes and Board decisions between scheduled Board meetings, and at short notice.
+Function: To facilitate Board processes and decisions between scheduled Board meetings, and at short notice.
 This Committee may also make recommendations to the Board with respect to matters of corporate significance which are not otherwise dealt with by other Board Committees.

 The Committee holds the full delegated authority of the Board with respect to the matters referred to it by the Board.